JaeHeat/algopilot/replit.md

 - **User Dashboard**: Centralized view of active subscriptions, portfolio metrics, and quick settings access.
 - **Exchange Integration**: Connection to multiple crypto exchanges for managing mock USDT balances and future live trading.
 - **Social Features**: Creator posts with comment and reaction systems to foster community engagement.
+- **Creator Dashboard**: Bot creators can manage their bots, view webhook URLs, monitor trade signal activity, and create new bots with auto-generated webhooks.
+- **TradingView Integration**: Webhook-based integration allowing bot creators to send trade signals from TradingView alerts directly to AlgoPilot for execution.

 **Design System:**
 - Utilizes a professional fintech blue as the primary color.